doubleupdingo/Isaac-Lethal-League/README.md

 # The Binding of Isaac: Repentance Mod - Lethal League Blaze

 ## What is this?
 An open source mod for [The Binding of Isaac: Repentance](https://store.steampowered.com/app/1426300/The_Binding_of_Isaac_Repentance/) that adds content inspired by [Lethal League Blaze](https://store.steampowered.com/app/553310/Lethal_League_Blaze/).
-Heavy WIP.
-Hi Alex :)

 ## How to Setup
 [REQUIRES REPENTOGON](https://repentogon.com/)